Karl Dönitz: Later years and death

 Dönitz was unrepentant regarding his role in World War II, saying that he had acted at all times out of duty to his nation.
+In 1976, Dönitz appeared in The Memory of Justice.
+In the documentary, Dönitz discusses the Nuremberg trials and his experience of 1946 along with Albert Speer.
+He lived out the rest of his life in relative obscurity in Aumühle, occasionally corresponding with collectors of German naval history.
+Around 1974, Dönitz was contacted by the neo-Nazi conspiracy theorist and early Reichsbürger Manfred Roeder, who tried to prove that the German Reich still existed.
+Roeder assumed that Dönitz remained the legal head of state, but the former admiral considered the idea ridiculous and firmly stated that he no longer considered himself President of Germany.
+Regarding this as a resignation declaration, Roeder subsequently declared himself the new leader of Germany and eventually became active as a terrorist.

-He lived out the rest of his life in relative obscurity in Aumühle, occasionally corresponding with collectors of German naval history, and died there of a heart attack on Christmas Eve 1980.
+Dönitz died in Aumühle of a heart attack on Christmas Eve in 1980 at the age of 89.
 As the last German officer with the rank of Großadmiral (grand admiral), he was honoured by many former servicemen and foreign naval officers who came to pay their respects at his funeral on 6 January 1981.
 He was buried in Waldfriedhof Cemetery in Aumühle without military honours, and service members were not allowed to wear uniforms to the funeral.
 Also in attendance were over 100 holders of the Knight's Cross of the Iron Cross.